rish-singhal/Competitive-Programming/README.md

 ## Competitive-Programming
-    Repositry showcasing all my submissions on various online judges :smile
+    Repositry showcasing all my submissions on various online judges

+   :)